ICSpark-Projects/Special-Stockpile-Easy/README.md

-# ICSpark Mentor Project: Data Types, Arrays, Objects
+# Special Stockpile

-A simple demonstration project making use of objects, arrays, and data types such as numbers.
-In this project, we will create a simple showcase of things you like.
+A simple project where you get to show your favorite things, and where you get to apply what you learned about data types, arrays, and objects in Javascript.

-### Part 1: Initial file setup
+## Part 1: Initial file setup

 Create your JS file:
 - app.js

-### Part 2: Prepare the HTML file
+## Part 2: Prepare the HTML file

 <!-- In your index.html file, create a div in the body that includes the following elements (header titles do not have to be identical, but this is a starting point):
 - img with an id like "visual" or another similar id